calebstewart/pwncat/README.md

 pwncat can reflectively load .Net binaries to be used a plugins for the C2.
 For more information on Windows C2 plugins, please see the [documentation].

-## Version Details

-Currently, there are two versions of pwncat available.
-The last stable version is `v0.3.1`.
-There is a tagged commit for that version.
-It does not support multiple platforms or multi-session interaction.
-The documentation for that version is still available on Read the Docs as the `stable` version.

-The current `master` branch is tentatively `v0.4.0a1`.
-This version has overhauled a lot of the framework to support multiple platforms and multisession environments.
-Documentation for this version is available in the `latest` version on Read the Docs.

-**v0.3.1 will not be updated further**

 ## Modules

 Recently, the architecture of the pwncat framework was redesigned to